XDelta/sACN_Websockets/README.md

 * Any lighting software that supports sACN

 By default, a websocket server will be run locally at `ws://localhost:80/` but you can use any server that accepts websockets and can then distribute it to connected clients.<br>
-I've tested with [Pie Socket](https://www.piesocket.com/) as a websocket relay server.
-It is free to use and requires very little to get running but hosting your own relay will be more reliable and consistent.
+I recommend setting up your own websocket relay server for this if you want to send to more than a single 'client' connection.

 ## Install
 Download the [Latest Release](https://github.com/XDelta/sACN_Websockets/releases/latest/).<br>